Lipnica, Pomeranian Voivodeship

 Lipnica is a village in Gmina Lipnica, Bytów County, Pomeranian Voivodeship, in northern Poland.
 Lipnica is the seat of the Gmina Lipnica.
-It lies approximately 20 km south-west of Bytów and 90 km south-west of Gdańsk (capital city of the Pomeranian Voivodeship).
 It is located in the region of Gochy in Kashubia in Pomerania.

 History

 Lipnica was a private village of Polish nobility, administratively located in the Człuchów County in the Pomeranian Voivodeship of the Kingdom of Poland.

 From 1975 to 1998 the village was in Słupsk Voivodeship.

 Transport

 Lipnica lies on voivodeship road 212.